Laburnum railway station

-Laburnum railway station is a commuter railway station on the Belgrave and Lilydale lines, which are both part of the Melbourne railway network.
+Laburnum station is a railway station operated by Metro Trains Melbourne on the Belgrave and Lilydale lines, which are part of the Melbourne rail network.
 It serves the eastern suburb of Blackburn, in Melbourne, Victoria, Australia.
 It opened on 13 July 1958, with the current station provided in 2007.

 History

 Laburnum station was named after the locality of Laburnum, itself named after the shrub of the same name.
 The original station had two side platforms, with a substantial brick building on Platform 1, and a small brick shelter on Platform 2.
 In that year the hand-operated gates at the former Middleborough Road level crossing were replaced by with boom barriers.
 The crossing was in the up direction from the station.

 The Middleborough Road grade separation project involved lowering the line eight metres below the road.
 That required the rebuilding of the station, and the removal of the bend in Laburnum Street beneath it.
 In October 2006, the station buildings were demolished and, on 29 January 2007, the rebuilt station opened.
 As part of the project, provision was made for the future installation of a third track.